weizhenye/ASS/README.md

 #### [V4+ Styles]

-There is no outline for text in CSS, text-stroke is webkit only and has poor performance, so I use text-shadow to replace outline and ignore shadow.
+There is no outline for text in CSS, text-stroke is webkit only and has poor performance, so I use text-shadow to replace outline.

 * __SecondaryColour__ for karaoke
-* <del>BackColour</del>
-* <del>Shadow</del>

 #### [Events]